 Fertility benefits are steadily rising in importance among top employers, and for good reason.
-Long treated as niche, fertility care is becoming more mainstream, both due to the preponderance of need and to the significant barriers to access that exist in today’s healthcare system.
-In offering fertility benefits, employers are looking to mitigate the impacts of exorbitant costs, inaccessible care, and the combined physical and mental toll of the family-building journey.
+Long treated as niche, fertility care is now in the mainstream, both due to increasing need and to the significant barriers to access.
+By offering fertility benefits, employers are looking to mitigate the impacts of exorbitant costs, inaccessible care, and the combined physical and mental toll of the family-building journey.

 However, awareness of the need for fertility support is rising in tandem with the number of approaches to meet it.
 A number of vendors have emerged offering different approaches to supporting employees’ fertility needs: some offer narrowly-focuses support on reimbursement for fertility services, while others focus on holistic fertility needs including but not limited to access to providers, clinics, and coaching.